spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ## From `0.3.2` to `0.3.3`

+### Building for Android now requires the NDK

+You can install the NDK from within the Unity Hub.
+Select "Add Modules" for your Unity install and ensure that the "Unity SDK & NDK" option is ticked underneath "Android Build Support".

+See [Unity's documentation](https://docs.unity3d.com/Manual/android-sdksetup.html) for more information.

 ### Generated code now requires unsafe

 Code generated from schema now contains code marked as `unsafe`, which needs to be specifically allowed in the relevant [Assembly Definition file](https://docs.unity3d.com/Manual/class-AssemblyDefinitionImporter.html).